-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to a one day in Lisbon itinerary!
 Ask any Lisboner about Belem Portugal, the historic neighborhood just to the west of the city center, and they will tell you that it is a neighborhood for tourists.
 They will also tell you that it is a destination no tourist should miss.
 On this one day in Lisbon itinerary, you will find some of Lisbon’s most popular attractions, from the elaborate Belem Tower to the scrumptious Pasteis de Belem.

 One Day in Lisbon Itinerary